infinitetoken/Animator/README.md

 # Animator

-Create movies and animated GIF's from a set of images
+Create animated GIF or PNG from a set of images

 - [Installation](#installation)
 - [Usage](#usage)